 1. Irregular Perforations

 Check the sides of your check for any rough edges.
 Genuine checks feature at least one rough edge and are perforated.
 Scammers are now printing their own checks with MICR capability on their own printers.
 These checks often lack perforations or have difficult-to-find micro-perforations.
+Also, the MICR numbers tend to be shinier than usual.

 2. Irregular Check Numbers